How we spend our profits

 Instead of increasing the profit (and therefore the salary), another way is to spend our profits on the growth of Yireo: This can be seen as an investment, because if Yireo grows, its income will likely grow as well and hence the future profit goes up.
 This is all straight forward.

 Profits are either spent on salary or on investments to help Yireo grow.
 The bigger question is what kind of investments Yireo spends money on.
 Here is a listing of the most important areas of investments:

 Event organizing: Organizing events does not make you rich.
 Lots of time is spent to pull off an event.
 This is for the major part a time investment.
 But because Yireo is small, this also translates into a shrink of income, during an event.

 Event sponsoring: Yireo has sponsored dozen of events already, ranging from local usergroups to world-wide events.
 Sponsoring an event normally does not pay off within a reasonable amount of time.
 However, brand building is realized through these sponsorships.
 Because this kind of investment only as a benefit on the long term, it is seen as optional, not as required costs.

 Last but not least, we spend money on things that don't benefit Yireo.
-Examples for this are donations to third party organizations (mostly in the area of new economy) and hosting of non-profit sites.
+Examples for this are donations to third party organizations (mostly in the area of new economy).